Blackbird mine

 Blackbird mine was a large cobalt mine in Lemhi County, Idaho, United States.

 Mining for gold started in 1893, and the mine produced copper and cobalt between 1902 and 1968.
 The deposit still holds considerable amounts of copper and cobalt.

 Water contamination at the mine resulted it its listing as a superfund site in 1983, and lawsuits ensued between the state of Idaho and the mining companies to clean it up.
 After over a decade in the courts, some cleanup began in 1997, which is indefinitely ongoing.

 Mine life

 Intermittent mining began with gold discovered in the late 1800s.
 Cobalt was discovered in 1901, and full scale cobalt mining began in 1949.
-The mine was closed in the late 1980s leaving contaminated water and superfund site.
+The mine was closed in the late 1980s leaving contaminated water and a superfund site.

 Blackbird mine operated steadily from 1949 to 1959, supported by the federal government's demand for cobalt during the Cold War.
 The mine closed when federal demand ended; a few companies tried to open it again, but demand for cobalt was low and they were not successful.
 The mine was completely shut down by 1982.